valentim7/challenge_IMAB5/README.md

 ### 1. The challenge

 This challenge is part of a data engineering hiring process.
-The goal was to create an API and a web-scrapper for the ANBIMA website, where we should come up with a way to provide both the index and its corresponding date through the following endpoint and format:
+The goal was to create an API and a web-scrapper for the ANBIMA website, where we should come up with a way to provide both the IMA-B 5 index and its corresponding date through the following endpoint and format:

-``endpoint: /api/vi/cota (GET)``
+``Endpoint: /api/vi/cota (GET)``
 ```
 [
   {